karlospn/mytechramblings-site-source-code/content/posts/automate-entra-app-registration-process-using-terraform.md

 provider "azuread" {}
 ```

-- Configure the provider directly using variables.
+- Configuring the provider directly using variables.

 ```yaml
 terraform {